-Facility Description Dynamic Simulation Click on this icon to display a short menu providing these options: Open Simulation Window - display the Simulator control window, from which you can manage, activate and control simulations Apply Simulator Layout - apply a workspace layout that contains the most commonly used simulator windows in a convenient arrangement You can also execute searches to find Activities, StateMachines, Interactions and other objects related to running simulations, or StateMachines and Activity Graphs that have been recently modified.
-You can specify the time period (number of days) from which to draw the results.
+Facility Description Simulator Click on this icon to display a short menu providing these options: Open Simulation Window - display the Simulator control window, from which you can manage, activate and control simulations Find Simulations - opens the Find in Project view with the 'Simulation &gt; StateMachine Diagrams' search loaded for execution (click on the 'Run' arrow); you can change the search to locate Activities, Executable StateMachines, Interactions, BPSim configurations and other objects related to running simulations Recent StateMachines - opens the Find in Project view with the 'Simulation &gt; Recent StateMachine Diagrams' search executed Recent Activity Graphs - opens the Find in Project view with the 'Simulation &gt; Recent Activity Diagrams' search executed Apply Perspective - Displays the Model Wizard, in which you select the Perspective to apply model structures appropriate to the simulations you intend to perform Apply Workspace - apply the Simulation Events, Local Variables, Call Stack and Execution Analyzer windows) for Dynamic Simulation, and arranges them around the screen for ease of use In the searches you can specify the time period (number of days prior to today) from which to draw the results.
 Events Click on this icon to open the Simulation Events window, to work with signals and triggers that are used as input to the currently active simulation.
-Breakpoints Click on this icon to display the Breakpoints window for the Simulator.
+Breakpoints Click on this icon to display the Breakpoints & Markers window for the Simulator.
 Breakpoints can be set on model elements to halt simulation and inspect variables.
 Local Variables Click on this icon to display a list of Local Variables and their values from the current simulation.
 The simulation must be halted at a break point in order to display variables.
 Call Stack Click on this icon to display the Call Stack for the current simulation.